-10.2.
-Spoofed "stop-updates" Requests
+13.2.
+Spoofed Control Requests

-An outside party which can read the update stream response can obtain the stream-id and use that to send a fraudulent "stop-updates" request, thus disabling updates for the valid client.
+An outside party which can read the update stream response can obtain the control URI and use that to send a fraudulent "remove" requests, thus disabling updates for the valid client.
 This can be avoided by encrypting the stream (see Section 15 of [RFC7285]).
-Also, the ALTO Server sends any "stop-updates" requests on the update stream, so the valid client can detect unauthorized "stop-update" requests.
+Also, the ALTO Server echoes the "remove" requests on the update stream, so the valid client can detect unauthorized requests.

-10.3.
+13.3.
 Privacy